-Draft Policy HOU14 - Rounding Off and Infilling
+Policy HOU13 - Rounding Off and Infilling

-- 1. The development of a new dwelling as a rounding off will be permitted where all the following criteria are met: - a) The proposed dwelling will result in the rounding off of a gap within an existing group of buildings which are sited outside a farm; - b) The existing group of buildings appears as a focal point at a junction of roads or on the landscape when viewed from a public vantage point; - c) The proposed dwelling is visually linked with an existing group of buildings constituting a minimum number of 3 buildings; - d) The site provides a suitable degree of enclosure and is bounded on at least two sides with other development in the cluster;

-- e) The proposed dwelling does not result in the coalescence of two visually distinct groups of buildings; - f) The proposed development can be absorbed into the existing cluster through rounding off and consolidation and will not significantly alter its existing character, or visually intrude into the open countryside; - g) The proposal will not create or add to a ribbon development; and, - h) The proposed development will not result in any further development opportunities. - 2.
-Infilling will be permitted within a line of buildings where the proposed site is a small gap suitable to accommodate only one dwelling within an otherwise substantial and continuously built up frontage which will not detract from the rural character.
+- 1. The development of a new dwelling as a rounding off will be permitted where all the following criteria are met: - a) The proposed dwelling will result in the rounding off of a gap within an existing group of buildings which are sited outside a farm; - b) The existing group of buildings appears as a focal point at a junction of roads or on the landscape when viewed from a public vantage point; - c) The proposed dwelling is visually linked with an existing group of buildings constituting a minimum number of 4 buildings, 3 of which must be dwellings each within their own defined curtilage; - d) The site provides a suitable degree of enclosure and is bounded on at least two sides with other development in the cluster; - e) The proposed dwelling does not result in the coalescence of two visually distinct groups of buildings; - f) The proposed development can be absorbed into the existing cluster through rounding off and consolidation and will not significantly alter its existing character, or visually intrude into the open countryside; - g) The proposal will not create or add to a ribbon development; and, - h) The proposed development will not result in any further development opportunities. - 2.
+Infilling will be permitted within a line of buildings where the proposed site is a small gap suitable to accommodate only two dwellings within an otherwise substantial and continuously built up frontage which will not detract from the rural character.
 For the purposes of this policy, a substantial and continuously built up frontage is a line of at least 3 buildings, each with their own defined curtilage.